Shady-Unknown/ae-thicc-launcher/README.md

 ---

-## Ethical Piracy Disclaimer

-As displayed within the launcher:
-> *"If you like the game and the software house / publisher aren't aggressive monetizers, if they are pro-users, if they support the customer, **BUY THE GAME.
-THEY DESERVE IT.***"

-Support good developers and the gaming industry whenever you can.

----

 ## Technical Notes for Power Users
 *   **Metadata:** Game metadata is stored locally inside each game's folder in a `steamrip_meta.json` file.
 You can back up your games just by moving the folder; the launcher will recognize them instantly on the next scan.
-*   **Cache:** The Master Catalog caches locally and updates in the background every 12 hours to prevent unnecessary network requests.
+*   **Cache:** The Master Catalog caches locally and updates in the background unnecessary network requests.
-*   **Network Drops:** The smart downloader supports resume functionality (`Range` headers).
+*   **Network Drops:** The smart downloader supports resume functionality.
 If your connection drops, it will automatically attempt to resume up to 10 times.
+Results may vary depending on hosts.

+---

+## What's New in Version 1.1?
+*   **Windows Launch System Overhauled:** Fixed and improved the game launching and executable detection logic for Windows environments, making it more reliable than ever.
+*   **Graphical Improvements:** Polished UI elements, smoother SVG icon colorization, and refined neon gradients for an even better visual experience.
+*   **Light Theme Compatibility:** The UI now gracefully supports and adapts to light themes, giving you more customization freedom without breaking the aesthetics.
+*   **General Bugfixing:** Under-the-hood stability improvements, better network drop handling, and optimized background processes.

+---